 When you own real estate, specifically your home, you have equity in your home.
 Home equity is essentially the amount of money you’ve already paid towards your mortgage loan.
 Or, the difference between your home’s value and the remaining amount of money left to pay off your mortgage.
 There are a few ways to realize equity in your home, and one of them is to refinance your mortgage.
 However, refinancing your mortgage isn’t a decision you should take lightly.

-How does refinancing work?
+How does refinancing your mortgage work?

-Refinancing your mortgage entails breaking your existing mortgage loan and obtaining a new mortgage.
+Refinancing your mortgage entails breaking your existing mortgage loan and obtaining a new one.
 Then, you use the money from the new mortgage loan to pay off your old mortgage.
 Upon refinancing, you might be subject to more favourable interest rates and different loan terms from either the same or a different lender.

-Reasons to refinance your home
+Reasons to refinance your mortgage

 There are many reasons why you might consider refinancing your home: